 Construction zones on roadways have always been dangerous, and many strategies have been tried to deal with them, including increasing fines for speeding in those areas, increasing patrols by law enforcement, and giving construction workers the power to tag and report reckless drivers.

 Expected to reach $54 billion by 2023, the wearable tech market offers to transform the construction industry through the ability to improve safety and efficiency.

 Drones fulfill many roles in the construction sphere, everything from giving a basic overhead view of the jobsite to maintaining track of materials, machinery and people.
-Contractors use them from everything from comparing as-planned construction projects to as-built projects, as well as optimizing the grade of the terrain and recording images and videos.
-Their usefulness can be increased with thermal cameras, mapping tools, and GPS units.
+Contractors use them for comparing as-planned construction projects to as-built projects, as well as optimizing the grade of the terrain and recording images and videos.

 A new study from New York University shows that construction workers are more likely to overdose on opioids than people in any other profession.
 Much of this has to do with the risk of injury on the jobsite, as well as long working hours where workers may feel the need to take ‘just one more pill’ to get through the day.